 This article provides a useful troubleshooting guide for this common furnace maintenance problem.

-An irregular flame can manifest in a number of ways:
+An irregular flame can manifest in a number of ways.

-- It may be that the flame appears excessively small
+- The flame appears excessively small

 Almost all of these problems stem from a single cause: